 The application fee for the 2nd specialty is $300.
 There is no exam fee for the 2nd specialty (unless the exam is taken in-office).
 The same fees would apply to a 3rd specialty ($300).

 Can I take 2 exams in one day?

 No. While all exams are offered on any given test date, an examinee can only take one exam in one day.
 All exams are allotted up to 6 hours, therefore, taking more than one exam would make for a very long day!

 I want to get certified in both business and consumer bankruptcy.
 Am I required to complete the General Bankruptcy and Ethics Essay sections twice?

-No. For example, if you take the entire business bankruptcy exam and pass it and then want to take the consumer exam, you would only need to complete the Consumer Sub-specialty Section of the exam (3 hours for 2 essays).
+No. For example, if you take the entire business bankruptcy exam and pass it and then want to take the consumer exam, you would only need to complete the Consumer Sub-specialty Section of the exam (approximately 3 hours for 2 essay questions).

 I am a consumer bankruptcy attorney with a high volume practice, and I rarely, if ever, handle DISPUTED bankruptcy cases.
 How do I meet the substantial involvement requirement of Rule 3.1.3 (a) which requires substantial participation in at least thirty adversary proceedings or contested cases?